Select Page

 Collins Street looking East circa 1890

-Collins St Looking East ca1890 – Robert Vere Scott
+Collins Street looking East circa 1890 by Robert Vere Scott

 Robert Vere Scott's most important work was in the panoramic format.
 Photo historian Gael Newton has determined from the 16.0 x 50.0 cm format of his photograph “Camels and men gather at the start of the expedition to survey the Trans-Australian Railway” that he was using a Kodak Panoram No. 4 camera released in 1899, or the No. 1 of 1900.
 These panoramic cameras used 120 roll film for ease of use and had a rotating lens and curved back and encompassed a view of between 112 and 142 degrees.
 Panoramic views of course had been produced in Australia since the late 1840s but these turn-of-the-century cameras made it possible to encompass the whole view in a sweep on one piece of film, rather than laboriously piecing together panoramas from a series of separate glass plates.